 Take your go knowledge to the next level by perusing the following links across this site:

-Books: Find many English-language books in our detailed bibliography.
+Books: Find many English-language books in our detailed AGA Annotated Bibliography.

 Professionals and Teachers: find teachers, additional resources from go professionals.

 Tournaments: find workshops and lectures from professionals at many organized go tournaments.

 Become a pro: Do you think you have what it takes?
 The AGA now certifies Go Professionals in the United States and Canada.
 Can you become one?

 Clubs: find or start a go club and meet people in your area.